dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 ![airpla-demo.gif]({{site.baseurl}}/images/airpla-demo.gif)

+You can install Airpal in HDInsight on an Edge node using [airpal-deploy.json](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/airpal-deploy.json).
+The step by step by instruction is listed in the [README](https://github.com/dharmeshkakadia/presto-hdinsight#airpal)

+Note that with little work, you can combine both the installation with a single azure deployment template.

 JDBC/ODBC drivers are available which allow you to connect to wide range of tools for querying.
+Ofcourse Presto has [client libraries in wide range of lanugauges](https://prestodb.io/docs/current/admin/tuning.html) if you prefer.

 # Who is using Presto?
 Presto started out at Facebook and has gained a lot of momentum at many organizations.
 Some of the